dylandrendel/vue-wordle/README.md

-# Wordle Clone Built in Vuew
+# Wordle Clone Built in Vue

 Actually follows the rules with highlighting yellows correctly.